 The algorithm of Google is the form that the search engine has to site before or after a web page, trying to give you the exact answer to what you are looking for.
-For every search there are thousands or millions of web pages with useful info.
-That is why algorithms are formulas as well as computer processes that gives answer to your questions.
+For every search, there are thousands or millions of web pages with useful info.
+That is why algorithms are formulas as well as computer processes that give the answer to your questions.
 This is the set of systematic operations that allows Google to show the results in each of the searches made by users on the Internet.

 Presently, Google’s algorithms are grounded on more than 200 unique pointers that allow you to estimate what you are actually searching for.
 These include the current content, the terms of the websites, your region as well as the PageRank.